 Top Daily Fantasy Basketball Site

 It is very important that you understand the scoring structure used to determine the fantasy points for your team.
-Below I’ve listed the typical basketball scoring structure.
-Be sure to check the scoring at your preferred DFS site before picking your first team.
+Below I’ve listed the Sorare: NBA scoring structure.

 - Point = 1 point